 When President Obama and President Medvedev first met in London in April 2009, bilateral relations in the wake of the Russia-Georgia war were as contentious as they had been in more than 20 years.
 The decision to make a fresh start, to reset relations between the United States and Russia, has brought practical benefits for both countries as well as for the rest of the world.
 U.S. policy toward Russia in this administration has been guided by several defining principles.
 First, we recognize that the United States and Russia have many common interests.
 Second, we believe that engagement with Russia's Government can produce win-win outcomes, by rejecting ideas such as "privileged spheres of interest" or "great game" politics as well as the notion that we cannot engage on human rights concerns.
 Third, we have sought to develop a multidimensional relationship that goes beyond the traditional security arena and advances core U.S. national interests.
-And finally, we remain guided by the belief that we can engage effectively with Russia's Government and civil society at the same time, that we can cooperate with its government without checking our values at the door, and that we can pursue a reset with Russia without compromising our relations with countries that have difficult relations with Russia.
+And finally, we remain guided by the belief that we can engage effectively with Russia's Government and civil society at the same time, that we can pursue a reset with Russia without compromising our relations with countries that have difficult relations with Russia.